ShinySylveon04/ShinySylveon04.github.io/_posts/2018-11-14-Let's-Go-Chaining.md

 ## What can break a chain?

 - Catching another species that is not the one you are chaining.
 Evolutions/pre-evolutions are counted as different species for this.
-- Target species running away.
+- Target species or other species running away.
 - Turning the game off (suspending the game keeps the chain).

 That's it!